 Parenting Workshops & Groups

-Henry Street’s award-winning Parent Center offers a variety of free parenting workshops and groups.
-All workshops and groups are held at the Parent Center, 281 East Broadway, unless otherwise noted.
-Registration is required; to register, call 212.471.2400.
+Henry Street’s award-winning Parent Center offers a variety of free parenting workshops and groups held at the Parent Center, 281 East Broadway, unless otherwise noted.
+Registration is required: call 212.471.2400.

 Need a job?
 Employed but want a better job or to get a promotion?
 JET can help!

 There’s something for every type of jobseeker at Job Essentials Training (JET) at Henry Street’s Workforce Development Center.
-They can help with interview/resume prep, job coaching, career planning, skills development and more.
-Come to a Career Consultation held at 99 Essex Street Monday-Thursday between 10 a.m. & 2 p.m. for more information and to learn how JET can help you.
+The program can help with interview and resume prep, job coaching, career planning, skills development, and more.
+Come to a Career Consultation at 99 Essex Street, Monday through Thursday between 10 a.m. & 2 p.m. for more information and to learn how JET can help you.

 Henry Street’s Early Childhood Center has openings for children ages 2 through 4.
-For more information, visit their web page or fill out their questionnaire, and someone from the Early Childhood team will be in touch.
-Click to view their trilingual flyer!
+For more information, visit the web page or fill out this questionnaire, and someone from the Early Childhood team will be in touch.
+Click to view the trilingual flyer!

-The school year’s almost over, but there’s no better time to start thinking about college!
-Henry Street’s Expanded Horizons College Success program is recruiting rising high school freshmen, sophomores and juniors, with priority given to applicants from the Lower East Side.
-The program, for 9th grade through college, provides academic support, college counseling, SAT prep, college trips, scholarships, enrichment activities and much more.
-High school students are invited to apply online here, or they can call the program at 212.254.3100.
+Henry Street’s Expanded Horizons College Success program is recruiting high school freshmen, sophomores, and juniors, with priority given to applicants from the Lower East Side.
+The program, for 9th grade through college, provides academic support, college counseling, SAT prep, college trips, scholarships, enrichment activities, and much more.
+High school students are invited to take a Best Fit Questionnaire or call the program at 212.254.3100.